nevermore-muyi/fastdfs-exporter/README.md

 | config_storage_num | The expected number of storage          |
 | active_state       | Total number of active state storage    |
 | wait_sync_state    | Total number of wait_sync state storage |

+## Kubernetes

+You can create deployment and service for fastdfs-exporter in kubernetes, which are in the yaml folder.